play-co/gcif/README.md

 the full image.
 This further improves compression by tuning all of the filters equally well across the whole image.

+The filter selections are written out interleaved with the pixel data.
+This is done since sometimes filter data does not need to be sent due to the LZ or mask steps, which make the filtering unnecessary for those pixels.
+The decoder will keep track of whether or not filter selection has been read for each zone and will expect to read in the filter selection exactly when the first pixel in a zone is encountered.

 ### Step 3.
 Order-1 Chaos Modeling and Encoding